Cloud-Tomat/eqDayCalib/README.md

 Longer the focal will be, higher will be the measurment resolution.

 The script does the following:
-1. It calculates the displacement between the pictures,
+- Calculate the displacement between the pictures,
-2. It deduces from this displacement : Right Ascencsion Speed between pictures
+- Deduce from this displacement Right Ascencsion Speed between pictures
+- Neutralize tracking speed to only keep tracking speed error
-3. It perform integration of these displacement to calculate
+- Perform integration of these trackings speed error  to calculate Position Error
+- Calculate Discrete Fourrier Transform of Position Error
+- Save all that to CSV and Graph it

+**Procedure**

+Install a vie